nassircassamo/IODMD_SOWFA/README.md

 * **Thesis_presentation.pdf**: a presentation of the *Thesis.pdf* contents.
 * **ExtendedAbstract.pdf**: a 10 page summary, in two column format, of the *Thesis.pdf*.
 * **poster_thesis.pdf**: a poster format summary of the objectives and results in the *Thesis.pdf*.
-* **KOPMAN_IODMD_1.0**: the source code, developed in Matlab and making use of existing functions developed by the National Renewable Energy laboratory (NREL), used to obtain the results in the *Thesis.pdf*.
+* **KOPMAN_IODMD_1.0**: the source code, developed in Matlab and making use of existing functions developed by the National Renewable Energy Laboratory (NREL), used to obtain the results in the *Thesis.pdf*.
 * **animations**: animations where the datasets can be visualised.
 * **articles**: articles published based on the work developed within the Thesis.
 * **data**: contains the datasets used to test the proposed algorithms in *Thesis.pdf*.